-Your BMW airbag light stays on and won't turn off while driving whenever there is a problem with the restraint system.
-When your BMW airbag light stays on it means there is a problem with the Supplemental Restraint System (SRS) and the airbags may not deploy if you get into an accident.
+Does your BMW airbag light stay on and won’t turn off while driving?
+This indicates a problem with the restraint system.
+When the BMW airbag light stays on, there is a problem with the Supplemental Restraint System (SRS), and the airbags may not deploy if you get into an accident.

-In this article, you will learn how to troubleshoot BMW airbag light yourself using scanners such as Foxwell NT510 for BMW and Carly adapter.
+This article will teach you how to troubleshoot BMW airbag light using scanners such as YOUCANIC Full System Scanner.

 Symptoms, Warning Messages

-Symptoms that BMW drivers notice when there is a problem with the airbag system.
+BMW drivers notice symptoms when there is a problem with the airbag system.

 - Airbag SRS Light Illuminating on Dashboard